By implementing only three key components of writer’s workshop, you can launch with success and without the overwhelm.

 The second element in the components of writer’s workshop is independent writing/conferencing.

-After the mini-lesson, the young authors go to their table groups or individual writing spaces and begin writing dependently.
+After the mini-lesson, students go to their table groups or individual writing spaces and begin writing dependently.

 It’s time to put those skills and strategies into practice.